nickydubs/nickydubs/README.md

-### Hi! 👋 ✨
+<span style="font-size:12px; font-family:sans-serif;">Hi! 👋 ✨

-### My name is ✨ _Nicky Dubs_ ✨, welcome to my space on GitHub?  ✨ ✨
+My name is ✨ _Nicky Dubs_ ✨, welcome to my space on GitHub?  ✨ ✨

-### 🔭 I am experimenting with html/css/js code to create a musicians website from "scratch" 🔭
-### 🔭 (using & frankensteining whatever open-source code/templates i find to be most useful). 🔭
-### 🔭 As the experiment continues of building a site for my exact purposes, it should be quite easily forkable for other independent artists/performers/retailers. 🔭
+I am experimenting with html/css/js code to create a musicians website from "scratch" 🔭 (using & frankensteining whatever open-source code/templates i find to be most useful). 🔭 As the experiment continues of building a site for my exact purposes, it should be quite easily forkable for other independent artists/performers/retailers. 🔭
-### If you have ever done this before and had any successes/failures, please let me know!
+If you have ever done this before and had any successes/failures, please let me know!
 Thank you so much!

 ___Tasks:
 1.[beta]  connecting social accounts in 1 main row/group